kato-masahiro/particle_filter_on_episode/README.md

-A python module for implementing a "Particle filter on Episode (PFoE)"
+Implementing a "Particle filter on Episode (PFoE)"
 ====

-Overview
+Python module for implementing a PFoE.
+PFoE algorithm was proposed by Ueda et al. in 2016 to let robots learn episodic tasks.

 ## Description